 1. Cage-free laying hens

 Ahold Delhaize brands are making progress in their commitment to phase out the sales of shell-eggs from hens housed in cages.
-At the end of 2021, almost 40% of own brand shell eggs in Ahold Delhaize brand assortment were cage free.
+At the end of 2022, more than 40% of own brand and branded shell eggs in Ahold Delhaize brands assortment were cage free.

 All U.S. Ahold Delhaize brands have committed to being 100% cage-free for own brand and national brand shell eggs by 2025.
 European brands Albert Heijn and Delhaize Belgium are already 100% cage-free for their own brand and national brand eggs, for shell eggs and egg-as-ingredient.
 In addition, all other European Ahold Delhaize brands have committed to being 100% cage-free for own brand and national brand shell eggs by 2025.